powder22/MigrationDownTimePlanner/README.md

 # MigrationLogAnalyzer

-1, Set the pagination in the logs page to 1000
-2, Copy the script in perfReport.js and paste in console (it will automatically copy the data and store it in clipboard) 3, Open a csv file and paste it from clipboard
+1, Set the pagination in the logs page to 1000 &nbsp 2, Copy the script in perfReport.js and paste in console (it will automatically copy the data and store it in clipboard) 3, Open a csv file and paste it from clipboard
 4, Check the file name correctly referred in app.js